Skip to Main Content

 Champions for Every Former Property Owner

-Meridian Surplus Solutions LLC was founded with a single purpose: to ensure that former property owners across Florida never lose what is rightfully theirs due to a lack of awareness or access to the right resources.
+Meridian Surplus Solutions LLC was founded with a single purpose: to ensure that former property owners never lose what is rightfully theirs due to a lack of awareness or access to the right resources.

 When a property is sold at a foreclosure auction for more than the amount owed, the surplus funds belong to you — the former owner.
 Unfortunately, many people never know these funds exist, or don't know how to claim them before statutory deadlines expire.